spyridonpallis/Buffer-Arpeggiator/README.md

-At the moment, in order to use this, you'll have to first initiate each major function.
+At the moment, in order to use this, you'll have to first initiate each major function independently.

 ```
 ~tempo.value();